regisin/paregis.me/content/posts/fastapi-frontend-development/index.md

 ## Conclusion

 This is a very rudimentary hot module reload, and should only be used in dev, not in production.
-There's no complex state management on the frontend, but if that's what you need, go with a frontend framework like React or SvelteKit.
+There's no complex state management on the frontend, in which case you should move to a mature frontend framework like React.

+All in all, this thing really helps me test out changes in html using only python.